educatorsRlearners/podrevday/README.md

 ## ***#PodRevDay's Global Expansion***

-Unfortuanately, only half the participants' location is public; however, we can still see that with each month, #podrevday attracts participants from an expanding list of countries.
+Unfortuanately, only half the participants' locations are public; however, we can still see that with each passing month, #podrevday attracts participants from an expanding list of countries.

 ![](https://github.com/educatorsRlearners/podrevday/blob/master/plots/podrevday.gif "#PodRevDay Bar Chart Race")